wkumari/draft-vandergaast-edns-client-subnet/README.md

    Jinmei from Infoblox; Andrew Sullivan from Dyn; John Dickinson from Sinodun; Mark Delany from Apple; Yuri Schaeffer from NLnet Labs;
-   Duane Wessels from from Verisign; Antonio Querubin; Daniel Kahn Gillmor from the ACLU, and all of the other people that replied to our emails on various mailing lists.
+   Duane Wessels from from Verisign; Antonio Querubin; Daniel Kahn Gillmor from the ACLU, Russ Housley and all of the other people that replied to our emails on various mailing lists.

 16. References